JardaniWorld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script executes to perform division between two values
+This script executes to perform exponentiation